AlgyJr/ios_guides/Table-View-Guide.md

 rows in a table.

-One of the implementation strategies that keeps `UITableViews` performant is avoiding instatiating and laying out cells that are not currently on the screen.
+One of the implementation strategies that keeps `UITableViews` performant is avoiding instantiating and laying out cells that are not currently on the screen.
 However, in order to compute some geometries (e.g. how long the scrollbar segment is and how quickly it scrolls down your screen), iOS needs to have at least an estimate of the total size